jlauinger/master-of-science/code/hacking/go-safer-evaluation/evaluation-results-dataset.md

-# go-safer evaluation
+# go-safer evaluation step 1: evaluation with labeled data set

-## Step 1: evaluation with labeled data set
+## Labeled instances

 Instances with label `cast-header` in the labeled data set: 40 in app, 4 in std.